theorx/Reflectionist/README.md

 ## Reflectionist ##
+Reflectionist is a library for class analysis, with this library it is possible to get meta info about given class and use it to create any kind of custom documentation / automation from php docblock annotations (i.e @keyword ).
+Also gives information about class type hints inside class methods.

+This library is based on Reflection classes so no internal tokenizer is used.
+We advise you to use this class with caching.
+At the moment this library does not support caching out of box.

 #Author#
 --------
 - Lauri Orgla

 #Requirements#
 ------------
 Reflectionist requires PHP 5.5 ( other versions not tested yet ) with Reflection module.

 Installation
 ------------
 ```sh
 $ git clone https://github.com/theorx/Reflectionist.git